 What happens when you don’t pay your parking ticket on time?

 Speaking of parking tickets, they are basic fines you are required to pay for breaking or violating a parking rule.
 Although it shouldn’t surprise you as paying fees is one of the most common forms of punishment in legal and highway codes.

 Parking tickets can be frustrating, especially the way the fees add up over time.
 Although parking tickets don’t cost wild amounts of money, it may be a larger fine than you can pay comfortably.
 But unfortunately, trying to justify your inability to pay the fines right away can be inconvenient because the more you wait, the worse it gets.
 You may have to pay extra money for late payments and also interest on the initial fine.

 You might think you can get away with a fine when you move away from the state where you got a ticket.
 It might actually get worse because the police officers in the state you left will definitely share your information with other officers in your new residence.
 And once you are caught, it will be an ugly situation.

 Leaving a parking ticket unpaid also affects your credit score negatively.
 At times, your state may decide to hand things over to debt collection agencies who will chase you for payment.

-A clean credit score is crucial to acquiring properties, rent, obtaining a loan, and so many things.
+A clean credit score is crucial to acquiring properties, renting, obtaining a loan, and so many things.
 You will not want to leave your parking ticket unpaid.

 - Your license may be suspended

-It is worthy to note that a single parking ticket will usually not lead to a suspended license.
+It is worth noting that a single parking ticket will usually not lead to a suspended license.
 Rather, a parking ticket with other minor traffic violations could lead to license suspension.